fate2703/till.the.last.bite/README.md

 # till.the.last.bite
-Till The Last Bite is a basic patisserie website of an existing local business of the same name developed for my audit course poject.
+Till The Last Bite is a basic patisserie website of an existing local business of the same name developed for my audit course project.
 It is developed using html, css and javascript.
 It consists of several pages like:
 - [x] Home
 - [x] About Us